 Then he screamed.

-Only two adverbs are necessary to show how an action is being performed in this passage, and some would argue that they could be deleted altogether.
+Only two adverbs are necessary (arguably) to show how an action is being performed in this passage, and some might say that they could be deleted altogether.
 Eddie smiling “reassuringly” shows he is sympathetic to Chuck’s hesitation, while the flashlight fading “abruptly” is a viable description of what might happen if someone turns a corner in a dark cave.
 Everything else in the passage—Chuck’s doubt, Bob’s reaction and his stride, Eddie’s curiosity—are clear through character interaction.
 Clarity was the driving force for keeping these adverbs, rather than a need to be descriptive.

 Adverbs often point out the obvious, and once they’re cut, the result is a story that speaks for itself.
 Try substituting descriptors such as “Bob replied sharply” with more proactive ones such as “Bob snapped” to help make your writing more efficient.
 Eliminating them also has the added benefit of reducing word count.
 When your manuscript is competing with millions of others, you have everything to gain by streamlining your prose and maximizing the effectiveness of every word.